tryyang2001/tp/docs/UserGuide.md

 More details could be found on: https://tinyurl.com/fitbot-user-guide

-In the formats of the command, prefixes wrapped in curly brackets{} means that they are optional.
+In the formats of the command, prefixes wrapped in curly brackets {} means that they are optional.

 add -- Add food or exercise record to the current list.
       Add Food Item